Letchworth Teaching Forest - Forest Structure Modeling, Utilizing LiDAR Point Cloud Data

 color = ~pal(dbscan_cluster),

-Load any required packages in a code chunk (you may need to install some packages):
+Load any required packages in a code chunk:

 Conclusions